 - optional: some fresh kale or spinach

-- optional: cooked lentils or vegan chick’n (I tried Planted chick’n, which is from a Swiss startup.
+- optional: cooked lentils or vegan “chicken” (I tried Planted “chicken”, which is from a Swiss startup.
 It’s pea-based and was absolutely delicious in this dish!)

-- Next add the sliced mushrooms (if using chick’n add this first) and cook for a few more minutes before pouring in the cream, miso paste and almond butter.
+- Add the sliced mushrooms (if using a chicken substitute add this first, lightly browning it) and cook for a few more minutes with more salt before adding the parsley and – a few minutes later – the cream, miso paste, mustard and almond butter.
 Stir until all is well combined.

-- Finally add the thyme and black pepper and leave to bubble away for a few more minutes (if using kale or spinach add now) checking the taste and adding more miso / salt if needed as well as mylk, until you reach the desired consistency.
+- Leave to bubble away for a few more minutes (if using kale or spinach add now) checking the taste and adding more miso / salt if needed as well as mylk, until you reach the desired consistency.
 (This is a contentious point whenever I am cooking with my boyfriend – he likes runny sauces where as I prefer more “concentrated” ones with less liquid.
 Play around and see what you like with this one!)

 Feel free to tag @blueberrysmiles22 if you share your creations on Instagram, so I can share in the joy 🙂